ReactiveCircus/docker-android-images/README.md

 Downloads and installs packages required for hardware acceleration with **kvm**, and the Android system image for the `<api-version>`.
 All system images are `Google APIs Intel x86 Atom`.

-**Note: host machine must support hardware acceleration in the BIOS settings in order to run x86 emulators, which is not the case with most of the hosted CI services.**
+**Note: host machine must support KVM in order to run accelerated x86 or x86_64 emulators.**

 ### Update 1 (26/02/2019)